shadow-robot/aurora/README.md

  - docker-image: this is used for pulling the docker image (and if nvidia_docker is not 0, it will append -nvidia to the docker image before it is pulled)(nvidia_docker [group_var](ansible/inventory/teleop/group_vars/server.yml) specifies the version of nvidia-docker that should be used: 1 or 2.
 0 means nvidia-docker is not installed, only normal docker.

- - setup-ui: this is used to install various UI libraries, terminator, vim, git, subversion, bash-completion, and to create the /usr/local/bin/entrypoint.sh file
+ - setup-ui: this is used to install various UI libraries, terminator, vim, git, subversion, bash-completion, etc., to create the /usr/local/bin/entrypoint.sh file and setting up a new Docker user

 ## Installation ##